matthewchivers/build/README.md

-# docker
+# Build
-Docker build files for eJATv3
+Building files for Voras